Haivision/srt/docs/packet-filtering-and-fec.md

 bytes-per-packet factor.
 But if you use FEC and ARQ together, delaying a packet at the sender side may challenge the response time for retransmission.

-2. *D**elay sending the FEC packet itself.*  **-> NOT IMPLEMENTED**
+2. *Delay sending the FEC control packet itself.*  **-> A concept, NOT IMPLEMENTED**

-    The problem is that this would increase the time interval between the first packets in a group by a factor based on twice the matrix size (100 in the above example), thus increasing the latency.
+    Sending an FEC control packet can be postponed for several data packets.
+The problem is that this would increase the time interval between the first packet in a group and the control packet by a factor based on twice the matrix size (100 in the above example), thus increasing the required latency penalty.

 3. *Use the staircase arrangement.*